pgoodjohn/graduates-of-democracy-voting-platform/README.md

 # Graduates of Democracy Online Voting System
 > Online system to determine the roles inside the organization Graduates Of Democracy.

 This small web app has been created in order to proceed with the Graduates Of Democracy internal elections.
-The system has been built in a way such that only who has the email stored in the database and he/she has received a personal code that grants the access.
+The system has been built in a way such that only who has the email stored in the database and has received a personal code is granted the access to the voting platform.

 ## Usage example